Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 - [ ] The paragraph will be gray.
 The link will be the browser default, black.
 - [x] Only the paragraph will be gray.

-#### Q97.
+#### Q96.
 Which answer is an example of a type selector (also sometimes referred to as an element selector)?

 - [ ] .header {...}
 - [ ] header {...}
 - [ ] #header {...}
 - [ ] header > h1 {...}

-#### Q98.
+#### Q97.
 Which answer is an example of a type selector (also sometimes referred to as an element selector)?

 ```
 <style>